 When renaming tables in MySQL bear in mind some important rules:

-3. To rename a table successfully, you must have ALTER and DROP privileges for the original table, and CREATE and INSERT privileges for the new table.
+- To successfully rename a table, you must have ALTER and DROP privileges for the original table and CREATE and INSERT privileges for the new table.

-5. Сase sensitivity of MySQL table names depends on the operating system on the host machine.
-For example, table names are not case-sensitive in Windows but are case-sensitive in most varieties of Unix.
-However, it is not recommended to refer to the same table name using different cases within the same statement even on the not case-sensitive platforms.
-To evade problems that might be caused by case differences in table names, it would be better to adopt a consistent convention, such as always creating and referring to tables using lowercase.
+- Case sensitivity of MySQL table names depends on the operating system on the host machine.
+For example, table names are not case-sensitive in Windows but case-sensitive in most Unix varieties.
+However, it is not recommended to refer to the same table name using different cases within the same statement even if the platform is not case-sensitive.
+To evade issues, it is recommended to implement consistent conventions, such as the demand to always create tables and refer to them using lowercase.

 How to make MySQL table names case insensitive?